 When an employee or staff member is let go or quit; there may be a chance they are owed money, otherwise known as employment termination payments.
 If an employee leaves the business, they may be entitled to several lump sum payments, many of which are taxed differently to normal income.
-Understanding what is owed and making these payments promptly will help ensure the ex-employee moves on quickly and harmoniously.
+Understanding the tax on employment termination payment, what is owed and making these payments promptly will help ensure the ex-employee moves on quickly and harmoniously.
 Continue reading to learn more about getting employment termination payments right in your business.

 Employment termination payments include lump sum payments that cover the following: